305(b) Groundwater Quality Basin Reports

 Sampling and analysis of groundwater includes field and physical parameters, bacteria, nutrients, inorganics, organics (including pesticides and VOCs), and radiochemicals.

 Reports and Data

-Data reports are developed by USGS for each major basin and are available online at USGS's publication warehouse approximately one year after completion of respective studies.
+Data reports are developed by the USGS for each major basin and are available online at USGS's New York 305(b) Ambient Groundwater Quality Monitoring webpage (leaves NYSDEC website) approximately one year after completion of respective studies.
 Resulting raw data is also available from the USGS through their National Water Information System (NWIS) website.

 For more information on other DEC ongoing water quality monitoring efforts, please see our page on the Routine Statewide Monitoring Program.